Ada9io/WemiEnv/README.md

 WemiEnv is a reinforcement learning environment built for WeChat mini-games.
 It provides an interface for RL agents to interact with WeChat mini-games, allowing them to receive observation results and send actions.
 The interface is built on Websocket network communication.
 Currently, WemiEnv supports six WeChat mini-game environments: Game 2048, Flappybird, Flip, Space Fighter, Snake and Timberman.
 Users can also customize and create their own WeChat mini-game environments through the interfaces provided by WemiEnv.

+This work is accepted by IEEE Transactions on Games: https://ieeexplore.ieee.org/document/10839048

 # Quick Start Guide
 ## Get WemiEnv
 ### From Source